codatio/codat-docs/docs/using-the-api/managing-companies.md

 #### Add metadata to a company

-You can store additional information about the company using the `tags` array.
+You can store additional information about the company using the `tags` object.
 These tags could include anything from setting a foreign key, defining an operating region, to specifying details about the financial services a company has requested.
 You can add up to 10 tags when using the [Create company](/platform-api#/operations/create-company) endpoint or the [Update company](/platform-api#/operations/update-company) endpoint.

 :::tip Use tags with webhooks

-You can use the `tags` array to route companies to specific webhook consumers.
+You can use the `tags` object to route companies to specific webhook consumers.
 To learn more, see [Route webhooks](/using-the-api/webhooks/create-consumer#route-webhooks).

 :::